blephy/reactjs-typescript-pwa/README.md

 <hr>

-A fast and secure progressive web app with every best practices for SEO and web performances.
+A fast and secure progressive web app with every best practices for SEO, web performances, and web security issues.

 </div>